tilt-dev/company/interviews/README.md

 ### Candidate Screening

-- Dan and Nick both talk to the candidate for a half-hour separately.
+- Two Tilters should talk to the candidate for a half-hour separately.
+(Usually this is Nick or Dan or the hiring manager.)

 - For the first chat, talk about the role, what we expect that role to be responsible for, and how that aligns with the candidate's background.